 Daily Life and Economy:

 Mesopotamia developed between the Tigris and Euphrates rivers in present-day Iraq.
-It is often called the “cradle of civilization”.
+Often called the “cradle of civilization”, it was home to Sumerians, Akkadians, Babylonians, and Assyrians.

 Writing and Records: